Second-order asymptotics for source coding, dense coding and pure-state entanglement conversions: Information-processing tasks: One-shot bounds and second order asymptotics

 \subsubsection{Second order asymptotics of noisy dense coding}

 In order to obtain the second order asymptotics of the $\eps$-error one-shot dense coding capacity $C_{dc}^{(1),\eps}$, we restrict our analysis to the case where Alice is only allowed to use product encodings.
 More precisely, given an initial state $\rho_{AB}$, Alice chooses an encoding map $\Lambda^{A\rightarrow A}$.
 Her encoding map on $\rho_{AB}^{\otimes n}$ results in the state $((\Lambda\otimes\id_B)(\rho_{AB}))^{\otimes n}$, which is transmitted to Bob through the noiseless channel.
-This is in contrast to the general setting, where Alice selects an encoding map $\Lambda^{(n)}:A^n\rightarrow A^n$ for each $n$ and transmits the state $(\Lambda^{(n)}\otimes\id_{B^n})(\rho_{AB}^{\otimes n})$ \cite{HH01}.
+This is in contrast to the general setting, where Alice selects an encoding map $\Lambda^{(n)}\colon A^n\rightarrow A^n$ for each $n$ and transmits the state $(\Lambda^{(n)}\otimes\id_{B^n})(\rho_{AB}^{\otimes n})$ \cite{HHH+01}.

-Using the results from Section \ref{sec:2nd-order-asymptotics-D_s}, we obtain the following second order expansion for $C_{dc}^{n,\eps}(\rho_{AB})$, which is related to the one-shot dense coding capacity via \thref{def:blocklength-quantity}. \begin{theorem} Consider an arbitrary bipartite state $\rho_{AB}\in\cD(\cH_{AB})$.
-For any $\eps\in (0,1)$, the second order asymptotic expansion of $C_{dc}^{n,\eps}(\rho_{AB})$ is given by
+Using the results from Section \ref{sec:2nd-order-asymptotics-D_s}, we obtain the following second order expansion for $C_{dc}^{n,\eps}(\rho_{AB})$, which is related to the one-shot dense coding capacity via \Cref{def:blocklength-quantity}.
+To state the theorem, recall from \eqref{eq:dense-coding-first-order} that the first order asymptotics of noisy dense coding is determined by the following expression (note that the infimum can be replaced by a minimum since the set of all quantum channels is compact):

+To analyze the second order asymptotics, we define the set $\cF(\rho_{AB})$ of all CPTP maps $\Lambda^{A\to A}$ achieving the minimum in the last term of the above expression:

+We are now ready to prove the main result of this section. \begin{theorem} Consider an arbitrary bipartite state $\rho_{AB}\in\cD(\cH_{AB})$.
+Then for $\eps\in(0,1/2]$ we have the following closed second order asymptotic expansion:

+where the maximization in the second term is over the set $\cF(\rho_{AB})$ of first-order-achieving CPTP maps defined in \eqref{eq:F-set}.
+For $\eps\in (1/2,1)$, we have the second order asymptotic bounds